-- Logical access controls-Help to ensure systems and data are accessed by users who have a need, access granted to systems and data is appropriate, and the District monitors and reviews access to key systems and data. - Well-defined documented configuration management process-Ensures the District's IT systems are configured securely and that changes to the systems are identified, documented, evaluated for security implications, tested, and approved prior to implementation.
-This helps limit the possibility of an adverse impact on the system security or operations.
-Separation of responsibilities is an important control for system changes; the same person who has authority to make system changes should not put the change into production.
-If those responsibilities cannot be separated, a post-implementation review should be performed to ensure the change was implemented as designed and approved. - IT security internal control policies and procedures-Help prevent, detect, and respond to instances of unauthorized or inappropriate access or use, manipulation, damage, or loss to its IT systems and data.
+- Logical and physical access controls-Help to ensure systems and data are accessed by users who have a need, access granted to systems and data is appropriate, the District monitors and reviews access to key systems and data, and the District protects the physical access to its system infrastructure. - Well-defined documented configuration management process-Ensures the District's IT systems are configured securely.
+This helps limit the possibility of an adverse impact on the system security or operations. - IT security internal control policies and procedures-Help prevent, detect, and respond to instances of unauthorized or inappropriate access or use, manipulation, damage, or loss to its IT systems and data.